Digital Resolver Rev01#

 3 Channels in Slots D1 to D4#

 Below you’ll find an example on how to use the adapter board in slot D4.
-By default the constraint file for D4 is written in a vectorized (packed
+By default the constraint file for D4 is written in a vectorized (packed) manner that is not proper for accessing single pins.

 But there are also constraint files provided that allow access to the single pins.
 As shown below find the files in the sources section in Vivado.
-Right click on Digital_D4_packed.xdc
+Right click on Digital_D4_packed.xdc and Disable File.

-Then right click on Digital_AdapterBoard_D4.xdc
+Then right click on Digital_AdapterBoard_D4.xdc and Enable File.

 Now we can access D4 pins with the same naming convention as above and create and connect respective ports as shown in the picture below.

-Finally do not forget to connect ip-core clocks (100 MHz) and AXI interfaces, as well as a proper sampling_trigger
+Finally do not forget to connect IP core clocks (100 MHz) and AXI interfaces, as well as a proper sampling_trigger signal (e.g. trigger_conversion signal that also triggers the ADC’s).

-Build the bitstream and see the respective ip-core driver docs for the software part.
+Build the bitstream and see the respective IP core driver docs for the software part.

 References#